2022 Super Formula Championship

 The 2022 Japanese Super Formula Championship was the fiftieth season of premier Japanese open-wheel motor racing, and the tenth under the moniker of Super Formula.
 It started in April 2022 and was contested over ten rounds across seven race meetings.

 Tomoki Nojiri defended his championship title at the penultimate race, the first back-to-back series champion since Tsugio Matsuda in 2007 and 2008.
 His team, Team Mugen, was also crowned teams' champion after the same race, for the first time in its competition history.

 Teams and drivers

+Every Honda-powered car used a Honda HR-414E engine and every Toyota-powered car used a Toyota RI4A engine.